-This healing broth is more to me than soup, and although it is a quick snack to satisfy your hunger pains, it’s actually a wonderful elixir that helps heal my gut and guards me from getting sick.
+This healing broth is more to me than soup, and although it is a quick snack to satisfy your hunger pains, it’s actually a wonderful elixir that helps heal my gut and guards me against getting sick.
 Making bone broth a part of your regular daily life helps tremendously with energy levels and digestion, especially if you have an autoimmune disorder like I do.

 By the way, I do not mean the cartons of broth you buy at the grocery store.
 In order to have a good healing bone broth, you need to make your own.
-I understand that’s easier said than done, so I’m here to take you through the entire process start to finish.
+I understand that’s easier said than done, so I’m here to take you through the entire process from start to finish.

-The nutritional benefits of bone broth are substantial and your bowl of bone broth contains a healing helping of glucosamine and chondroitin sulfate, which work together to reduce inflammation, joint pain and other symptoms of arthritis.
+The nutritional benefits of bone broth are substantial and your bowl of bone broth contains a healing helping of glucosamine and chondroitin sulfate, which work together to reduce inflammation, joint pain, and other symptoms of arthritis.
 It is also excellent for digestion (it will do wonders for your gut), and it will also aid your nervous and immune systems and help your muscles grow and repair.

-Bone broth will also give you a huge boost of minerals, including calcium, phosphorus, potassium and magnesium and it is also rich in proline, glycine and amino acids, so that bone broth further helps to prevent bone loss while building healthy hair, nails and skin.
+Bone broth will also give you a huge boost of minerals, including calcium, phosphorus, potassium, and magnesium and it is also rich in proline, glycine, and amino acids so that bone broth further helps to prevent bone loss while building healthy hair, nails, and skin.

-Knowing that bone broth is so good for you, let’s get into the nitty gritty.
+Knowing that bone broth is so good for you, let’s get into the nitty-gritty.

 A local butcher and many stores can become your source for a variety of bones, and you can use bones from any animal as long as it was a good, healthy one.
 I prefer locally sourced bones, organically grown if possible, or at the very least, grass-fed.
 Do not use factory-farmed animals—they aren’t going to result in a nutritious broth.
 (Hint: If you can’t source good bones locally, buy bones online from US Wellness Meats).